mlanza/atomic/README.md

 ## Modules

-The `core` module provides the foundation for the functional core, `shell` for the imperative shell and `dom` for the UI.
-Elm sold FRP.
-So by the time CSP appeared in `core.async` that ship had already sailed.  `shell` is based on reactives.
+The `core` module is the basis for the functional core, `shell` for the imperative shell and `dom` for the UI.
+Elm sold FRP, so by the time CSP appeared in `core.async` that ship had already sailed.  `shell` is based on reactives.

 Its state container, the bucket which houses an app's big bang [world state](https://docs.racket-lang.org/teachpack/2htdpuniverse.html), is the `cell`.
 It's mostly equivalent to a Clojure atom.
 The main exception is it invokes the callback upon subscription the way an Rx [subject](https://rxjs.dev/guide/subject) does.
-This choice has well suited the developing of user interfaces.
+This is well suited to the developing of user interfaces.
+And like [xstream](https://staltz.com/why-we-built-xstream.html) it doesn't rely on many operators, providing a simple but sufficient platform for FRP.

-Like [xstream](https://staltz.com/why-we-built-xstream.html) it doesn't rely on many operators.
-And implementation experience has seen how hot observables are easier to handle correctly than cold ones.
-These notions have, thus, been baked into the defaults.

 The typical UI imports `core`, `shell`, and `dom` as `_`, `$` and `dom` respectively.
 The `_` doubles as a partial application placeholder when using autopartial.
 To facilitate interactive development these assignments can be readily imported by entering [`cmd()`](./dist/cmd.js) from a browser console where Atomic is loaded.